KakCmambnporpawwucmow/gameCenter/README.md

 # gameCenter
-Game centre for Tanks Kidz on Go
+Game center for Tanks Kidz on Go